 Automated testing flow

-This flow describes how to bring automated test run results into ALM Octane using CI server pipelines and include them in the overall analysis of your product.
+The following flow describes how to bring automated test run results into ALM Octane using CI server pipelines and include them in the overall analysis of your product.

 Automated tests, as well as load and performance tests, are managed in external testing tools.
 You can set up a CI server to run those automated tests, and then set up ALM Octane to collect their results.
 This enables you to see a comprehensive picture of your application's quality and coverage.